-Cobb EMC is ranked 1st in the nation for restoring outages quickly and 3rd in the nation for providing reliable power.
+Cobb EMC is ranked 1st in the nation for restoring outages quickly and 3rd in the nation for providing reliable power according to the IEEE.
 Our commitment is to provide the most reliable electric service at the lowest possible price.
 To do this, we must purchase electricity from several different producers at the best rates we can negotiate.

 This strategy also requires offering efficient service from a variety of sources.
 Each of Cobb EMC’s more than 192 distribution circuits is tied in with others so, if necessary, power can be delivered from an adjoining circuit.